adigunoba/alx-zero_day/README.md

-This is my first Readme in Alx program
+This is my first Readme in Alx SE program